Yibizo/Software-Requirements/README.md

 User classes and characteristics are critical.
 You’ll need to define who (different roles) is going to use the product and how.
 Don't forget to include each user needs.

 ## Assumptions and Dependencies
+- We may not be able to develop the project until our professors teach us the subjects necessary for its evolution.
+- We may deliver a different product to what STEM is asking because of the unclarity of the requirements, as well as how long its taking to get specifics.
+- We may be constraint by time and only be able to finish one world, as opposed to the expected three.

 There might be factors that impact your ability to fulfill the requirements outlined in this document.
 What are those factors?

 Are there any assumptions you’re making that could turn out to be false?
 You should include those here, as well.